harshamarupudi56/PyBDC/Doc/index.rst

 Welcome to PyBDC Documentation!
 =====================================

-Python toolkit for calculating mean glandular dose for breast CT.
+PyBDC is a Python toolkit for calculating mean glandular dose for breast CT.
 The following software enables accurate breast dosage estimations based on four different models from well published papers.
-The software can be used on Windows, Mac, and Linux through the use of a Python based GUI.
+The software can be used on Windows, Mac, and Linux using a Python based GUI.
 The different methods along with the input parameters are explained in this documentation.
-The purpose of this tool is to allow breast CT reseachers, medical physicists, and developers a simple method for comapring the dosage between different CT systems to ensure substantial equivalence.
+The purpose of this tool is to allow breast CT researchers, medical physicists, and developers a simple method for comparing the dosage between different CT systems to ensure substantial equivalence.

 Table of Contents
 ==================